-The buzz of excitement that arose in February at the news that Harper Lee, author of the beloved novel To Kill a Mockingbird, would be publishing a second novel quickly turned to concern.
-The 88-year-old Lee, who suffered a stroke in 2007 and resides in an assisted-living facility in her hometown of Monroeville, Alabama, long ago turned her back on fame and expressed no further literary ambitions.
-Had she truly sanctioned the publication of the newly rediscovered novel, written more than 50 years ago, or were her publisher and others with a financial stake in the deal taking advantage of her?
+The buzz of excitement that arose in February 2015 at the news that Harper Lee, author of the beloved novel To Kill a Mockingbird, would be publishing a second novel quickly turned to concern.
+The 88-year-old Lee, who suffered a stroke in 2007 and resided in an assisted-living facility in her hometown of Monroeville, Alabama, long ago turned her back on fame and expressed no further literary ambitions.
+Had she truly sanctioned the publication of the newly rediscovered novel, written more than 50 years ago, or were her publisher and others with a financial stake in the deal taking advantage their power in negotiation talks with her?

 Though ultimately no evidence of elder abuse was unearthed, the unsettling situation serves as a reminder that negotiators risk sacrificing their ethical standards and reputation when entering into talks with counterparts who may lack the ability to negotiate on their own behalf.
-More broadly, when you are the more powerful party in a negotiation—or even just perceived as more powerful—you need to take special precautions to ensure that you treat the other side fairly.
+More broadly, when you are have more power in negotiation—or even just perceived as more powerful—you need to take special precautions to ensure that you treat the other side fairly.

 A surprising discovery—and an about-face